 Bikes allow visitors the freedom to move through the park at their own pace while experiencing panoramic views of the park’s dramatic transformation from winter to spring.
 The snow gradually melts, the bears start to emerge, and migratory birds begin to appear in the trees.
 Since there was heavy snow this past winter, visitors might even catch a glimpse of an animal feeding on a winter carcass.

 The beauty of the seasonal change, coupled with minimal crowds, makes spring an ideal time of year to visit YNP and the surrounding region.
 Below, we’ll break down all you need to know for your spring cycling adventure in West Yellowstone.

 When should I visit for spring biking?

 Following the winter season, the the park roads close to snowcoaches and snowmobiles in order to remove snow and allow the roads to dry.
-Depending on the conditions, certain park roads open to bicycles and other non-motorized traffic on a to-be-determined date between late March and early April.
+Depending on the conditions, certain park roads open to bicycles and other non-motorized traffic on a to-be-determined date in early April.
 The roads do not re-open to public vehicle traffic until late April.

 Where can I bike?